 - Speak softly to them to calm them

 - Get down to their level

 - Focus only on them

 - Give eye contact to demonstrate you are listening to them

 - Scold or punish them during their emotional upheaval

 Managing emotions is challenging for everyone.
 It's a skill many of us work on regularly.
-With practice, support and consistency, children will become more experienced in navigating their emotional intelligence.
+Children will become more experienced in navigating emotional situations with practice, support and consistency.
+Over time, they will build their emotional awareness.

-Nurturing children's intellectual skills is very important, but equally important is their emotional development.
-Learning to identify their emotional responses, regulate and manage them will undoubtedly help them live a more fulfilling life and make this world a better place.
+Nurturing children's intellectual skills is very important, but equally important is their emotional intelligence.
+As children learn to identify, regulate and manage their emotional responses, they will build strong relationships with others, live a more fulfilling life, and make this world a better place.
 You will find some interesting information regarding this in my book, The Power of Emotion.